omicscodeathon/gNBS_explore/README.md

 ## **Objectives**

+1. Validation of our curated gNBS gene-panel for a subset of existent congenital disorders
-1. To identify novel variants of metabolic disorders in neonates in the African context
+2. Identification of novel variants associated with key metabolic disorders in neonates
-2. To link the identified variants to the associated physiological diseased states in the African context
+3. Linking of these variants to the associated physiological diseased states in neonates

 ## **Significance of the study**